sj14/multicode/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/sj14/multicode)](https://goreportcard.com/report/github.com/sj14/multicode)
 [![GoDoc](https://godoc.org/github.com/sj14/multicode/decode?status.png)](https://godoc.org/github.com/sj14/multicode/decode)

-`multicode` allows to input a (nested) `base64`, `hex` or `proto` (protocol buffers) decoded sequence and will recursively try to encode it.
+`multicode` allows to input a (nested) `byte`, `hex`, `base64` or `proto` (protocol buffers) decoded sequence and will recursively try to encode it.
 This is helpful when you get encoded data but don't exactly know how it was encoded or encoding might lead to cumbersome command concatenation.

 ## Installation